Fat wedge filtrations and decomposition of polyhedral products: Introduction

 Among other results on the homotopy types of polyhedral products, the work of Bahri, Bendersky, Cohen, and Gitler \cite{BBCG} is remarkable.
 They proved a decomposition of a suspension of $\Z_K(\underline{X},\underline{A})$ in general, and specializing to the polyhedral product $\Z_K(C\underline{X},\underline{X})$, they obtained the following decomposition, where the notations will be explained later.

 \begin{theorem} [Bahri, Bendersky, Cohen, and Gitler \cite{BBCG}] There is a homotopy equivalence

 \end{theorem}

 Let us call the decomposition of this theorem the BBCG decomposition.
 The proof of the BBCG decomposition is a combination of the decomposition of suspensions of general polyhedral products which they obtained, and a formula of homotopy colimits \cite{ZZ}.
-Unfortunately, from the original proof, one cannot seize the intrinsic nature of $\Z_K(C\underline{X},\underline{X})$ which yields the BBCG decomposition, but the BBCG decomposition certainly showed a direction in studying the homotopy type of $\Z_K(C\underline{X},\underline{X})$, that is, to describe the homotopy type by desuspending the BBCG decomposition.
-This direction of the study was proposed in \cite{BBCG} when $K$ is a special simplicial complex called a shifted complex: they conjectured that the previous result of Grbi\'c and Theriault \cite{GT1} on $\Z_K(D^2,S^1)$ when $K$ is a shifted complex, can be generalized to a desuspension of the BBCG decomposition.
+Unfortunately, from the original proof, one cannot seize the intrinsic nature of $\Z_K(C\underline{X},\underline{X})$ which yields the BBCG decomposition, but the BBCG decomposition certainly showed a direction in studying the homotopy type of $\Z_K(C\underline{X},\underline{X})$, that is, to describe the homotopy type of $\Z_K(C\underline{X},\underline{X})$ by desuspending the BBCG decomposition.
+This direction was proposed in \cite{BBCG} when $K$ is a special simplicial complex called a shifted complex: they conjectured that the previous result of Grbi\'c and Theriault \cite{GT1} on $\Z_K(D^2,S^1)$ when $K$ is a shifted complex, can be generalized to a desuspension of the BBCG decomposition.
 This conjecture was affirmatively resolved by the authors \cite{IK1}, and was partially generalized to dual vertex-decomposable complexes by Welker and Gruji\'c \cite{GW}, where Grbi\'c and Theriault \cite{GT2} also considered a desuspension for shifted complexes but the paper includes serious mistakes such as the closedness of $\mathcal{W}_n$ by retracts in the proof of the main theorem.
-However, the crucial part of the proofs of these results are over adapted to special properties of the simplicial complex $K$, so the methods are not applicable to wider classes of simplicial complexes.
+However, the proofs of these results are quite ad-hoc so that we cannot apply them to other classes of simplicial complexes.